mistiusiu/ETL_Extract_MisatiNyambane_670145/README.md

 The project uses WSL Ubuntu 24.04 OS with default configurations as the operating system environment.
 The Notebook loads data from the `.csv` file in two iterations.

 The first iteration loads all the data in the CSV file into a pandas dataframe.
 The second iteration loads data from the CSV file into a pandas dataframe after a certain time point written in the `last_extraction.txt`.
 It then locates the very latest date available in the dataset and sets the last_extraction checkpoint to that.

+Afterwards the data is transformed by:

+- Dropping irrelevant columns
+- Dropping duplicate rows
+- Replacing missing values using imputation
+- Converting values in the `0-10` range into their corresponding textual representations from 5 predefined groups

+Finally, the data is saved into a suitable CSV file.

 ## Tools and Frameworks